10 Creative Giving Tuesday Ideas to Engage Donors and Raise Donations

 It is also a great time to connect with your donors, create partnerships, boost your finances, and try new fundraising ideas without having to commit to them for a full year!
 Organize a physical event, find a corporate partner to match the donations, or create a cartoon – whatever it is that will get your creative juices flowing!

-Don’t forget to visit our Giving Tuesday Toolkit.
+Don’t forget to check out our Giving Tuesday Toolkit for more great Giving Tuesday ideas and planning help.
 We have included downloadable resources, branding materials, logos, and much more.

 Also, check out Donorbox for a powerful online donation system that will ensure you receive and manage your Giving Tuesday donations!
 Our products and features will help boost giving to your campaigns and enable you to engage and retain more donors.
 Sign up today to start fundraising!